About Our Church

 HEALTH Ministry

-Mission Statement: The Health Ministry strengthens the mental, physical and emotional health of community participants by providing basic health screenings, health education and referrals to appropriate resources.
+The Health Ministry strengthens the mental, physical and emotional health of community participants by providing basic health screenings, health education and referrals to appropriate resources.

 Some of our Partners and sponsors are:

-Urban League Los Angeles, Kaiser, UCLA, FAME Corp, Champions for Change, Body & Soul, Netiya, CDU, Angel City Dental Society, Albertsons, Target, T.H.E Health Centers
+Urban League Los Angeles, Kaiser, UCLA, FAME Corp, Champions for Change, Body & Soul, Netiya, CDU, Angel City Dental Society, Albertsons, Target, T.H.E Health Centers.

 Music & Media Ministry